code-warrior/the-modular-grid/README.md

       ![](img/extension-installed.png)

 ### <a name="command-line-installation">Command Line Interface (CLI) Installation</a>
-(Burden: ~2 minutes)
+(Burden: ~3 minutes)

 1. Launch your CLI and navigate to a folder into which to download the extension.
 2. Clone the repository:

         git clone git@github.com:code-warrior/the-modular-grid

-3. Switch to the version 1.0.0., release candidate 1 branch:
+3. Switch to the version 1.0.0., release candidate 1, branch, which should be the default:

         git checkout ver1.0.0-rc1

 4. Launch Chrome.
 5. Type `chrome://extensions` into the address bar.
 6. Locate the `the-modular-grid` folder that was created when you cloned this project in step `2`.
-7. Drag the folder over the `Chrome Extensions` window.
+7. Drag the `extension` folder over the `Chrome Extensions` window until a dialog box says **Drop to install**.
 8. A greyish, grid-like icon should now appear to the right of the address bar.
 Click it to toggle the grid on/off.

 ### <a name="updates">Updates</a>